700 Poplar Street

 This department meets frequently with Department Heads in order to assess those county needs that can be addressed through grant funding.
 Other responsibilities include researching funding that is available to enhance governmental services for residents in Macon-Bibb County, serving as the primary point of contact with granting agencies, developing and implementing procedures for evaluating the effectiveness of each grant program in terms of its added benefit and working in partnership whose primary goal is to benefit the community-at-large.

 Macon-Bibb County held a public forum on Tuesday, January 26 in Commission Chambers at Government Center.
-At this forum, representatives from Macon-Bibb and Resolute, the company hired to conduct the initial assessment, discussed project goals and asked about potential Brownfield sites and the issues and sites most important to the community.
+At these meetings, representatives from Macon-Bibb and Resolute, the company hired to conduct the initial assessment, discussed project goals and asked about potential Brownfield sites and the issues and sites most important to the community.

 In June 2015, the U.S. Environmental Protection Agency (EPA) Regional Administrator Heather McTeer Toney recognized Macon-Bibb County as the recipient of Brownfields grant investments totaling $400,000 ($200,000 assessment grant for hazardous substances and $200,000 assessment grant for petroleum).
 Of the 94 applications received for this funding from the EPA Southeast region, 22 were awarded, and Macon-Bibb County was the only grant recipient in Georgia.